-- b.
+b.
 Category II.
-Category II wetlands are those that meet one or more of the following criteria: - i.
-Wetlands identified by the Washington Natural Heritage Program as containing sensitive plant species; - ii.
-Bogs between one-fourth and one-half acre in size; - iii.
-Wetlands with a moderately high level of functions, as indicated by scoring fifty one twenty and twenty-two points to sixty nine in the Ecology rating system.
+Category II wetlands are those with a moderately high level of functions, as indicated by scoring between twenty and twenty-two points in the Ecology rating system.

 Category II wetlands are difficult, though not impossible, to replace, and provide high levels of some functions.
-These wetlands occur more commonly

-- than Category I wetlands, but they still need a relatively high level of protection. - c.
+These wetlands occur more commonly than Category I wetlands, but they still need a relatively high level of protection.

+c.
 Category III.
-Category III wetlands are those with a moderate level of functions, as indicated by scoring thirty to fiftybetween sixteen and nineteen points in the Ecology rating system.
-Generally, wetlands in this category have been disturbed in some way and are often less diverse or more isolated from other natural resources in the landscape than Category II wetlands. - d.
+Category III wetlands are those with a moderate level of functions, as indicated by scoring between sixteen and nineteen points in the Ecology rating system.
+Generally, wetlands in this category have been disturbed in some way and are often less diverse or more isolated from other natural resources in the landscape than Category II wetlands.

+d.
 Category IV.
 Category IV wetlands have the lowest levels of functions and are often heavily disturbed.
-They are characterized by a score of less than thirty onfewer than sixteen points in the rating system.
+They are characterized by a score of fewer than sixteen points in the rating system.
 These are wetlands that should be replaceable, and in some cases may be improved.
 However, experience has shown that replacement cannot be guaranteed in any specific case.
-These wetlands may provide some important functions, and should be protected to some degree. - 2.
-Date of Wetland Rating.
+These wetlands may provide some important functions, and should be protected to some degree.

+2. Date of Wetland Rating.
 Wetland rating categories shall be applied as the wetland exists on the date of adoption of the rating system by the local government, as the wetland naturally changes thereafter, or as the wetland changes in accordance with permitted activities.
 Wetland rating categories shall not change due to illegal modifications.